KIrynaW/coast-keepers-project/README.md

 What is the first step?
 Starting a website to educate and bring people together localy to help this environmental cause was the common answer.

-### **User Experience(UX)**
-***The Users :***  Local community members and community development organisations of Co.Kerry, interested in bettering our environment and learning about coastal pollution prevention.

-***The Purpouse of the Site :***  To spread awareness to the Co.Kerry community about coastal and water pollution, encourage to take part in coastline clean-ups and stimulate a meaningful community engagement events.

-### *User Stories :*
 Jackie, Listowel, Co.
 Kerry:
 > I want to be able to go online and find a local group that I can join for environmental events, clean-ups and social engagement without going  Facebook.
 I love our environment and I want to learn more about how I can help.